This Day In Writing History

-Due to the novel's daring philosophy, explicit and erotic depictions of sexual encounters, and use of language considered obscene, including the words fuck and cunt, Lady Chatterley's Lover was banned in the United States.
+Due to the novel's daring philosophy, explicit and erotic depictions of sexual encounters, and use of language considered obscene, including the words fuck and cunt, Lady Chatterley's Lover was declared legally obscene and banned in the United States.

 When he wrote the novel, D.H.
 Lawrence was hoping to create a breakthrough work of literature that would set the literary world alight - a challenging, thought provoking novel that would open people's eyes and minds.
 He got his wish, though he wouldn't live to see it granted.

 The content of Lady Chatterley's Lover made it impossible to publish in Lawrence's native England.
 The uncensored first edition was published in Italy in June of 1928, in an initial press run of 1,000 copies, all of them signed by the author.
 It sold out across Europe.